Moonchichiii/woodhouse_private_eatery/README.md

 **Discovering `.env` and Implementation:** I discovered the utility of using `.env` with `decouple` for streamlined management in `settings.py`.
 This approach allowed for shorter, more manageable lines in the configuration file.

+-  `python-decouple==3.8`: Separates settings parameters from code, making configuration more secure and scalable.

 ![screenshot](/readmecontent/images/settingspy.png)